Zidane Iqbal: Utrecht

 On 23 June 2023, Iqbal announced that he would be leaving Manchester United to join a new club, subject to registration and international clearance.
 His move to Utrecht was announced and finalised on 26 June, on a four-year contract for an undisclosed fee.

+Dundee United

+After three years in the Netherlands, he moved to Scotland, signing for Dundee United on a two year deal with the club having the option of extending for another year.

 International career

 Iqbal was eligible to represent England, Iraq, and Pakistan at international level.

+Youth

 In May 2021, he received an Iraqi passport, and has represented Iraq at youth international level.
 In June 2021, he was called up to the Iraq under-20 team for the 2021 Arab Cup U-20.
-However, he was refused to travel by Manchester United, due to the COVID-19 pandemic.
+However, Manchester United refused to let him travel, due to the COVID-19 pandemic.

-In September 2021, Iqbal received his first call up to the Iraq U23 for a training camp in UAE.
-He made his debut on 4 September against the UAE U23, making the starting line-up.
-In October 2021, Iqbal was named as part of the 23-man Iraq U23 squad for the 2021 WAFF U-23 Championship in Saudi Arabia.
-On 8 October, Iqbal scored his first goal for the Iraq U23 team as the captain of his side.
+In September 2021, Iqbal received his first call up to the Iraq under-23 team for a training camp in the United Arab Emirates.
+He made his debut on 4 September, against the UAE under-23 team, making the starting line-up.
+In October 2021, Iqbal was named as part of the 23-man Iraq under-23 squad for the 2021 WAFF U-23 Championship in Saudi Arabia.
+On 8 October, Iqbal scored his first goal for the under-23 team as the captain of his side.